 Please note: During times of Severe Fire Danger and extreme weather events, the observatory will be closed to visitors.
 If in doubt, please contact us.

-The Dome Café and Visitors Centre are open seven days a week from 10am to 4pm except Good Friday, Christmas Day and Boxing Day.
+The Dome Café and Visitors Centre are open Monday to Saturday 10am to 4pm and closed Sundays (except during school holidays).
+Closed Good Friday, Christmas Day and Boxing Day.

 Entry fees to the Exploratory exhibition in the Visitor Centre are: